morinted/plover_theory/sounds/final-sh.md

 ### Final SHS

-Words ending in the "shoush" sound like "conscious" and "delicious" can be written with `-RBS`.
+Words ending in the "shoush" sound, like "conscious" and "delicious", can be written with `-RBS`.

 {% stenodisplay labels="all" %}
 -RBS